-Students younger than college age are considered candidates for the Curtis Diploma until they earn a high-school diploma or equivalent and take the SAT I and, if necessary, the TOEFL.
-These students pursue their musical studies at Curtis and their college-preparatory academic studies at an accredited public or private high school of their own choosing.
-Curtis will provide assistance in making an appropriate choice of middle or high school.
+Until they earn a high-school diploma or equivalent and take the SAT I and, if necessary, the TOEFL, students younger than college age are considered candidates for the Diploma.
+(Non-native speakers of English are required to take the TOEFL; TOEFL scores for students entering the Diploma program will be used for placement purposes only.)
+These students pursue their musical studies at Curtis and their college-preparatory academic studies at an accredited public or private school of their own choosing.
+Several such schools are within walking distance of Curtis.

-Laurel Grady, associate dean of student services and financial assistance
+For information about schools near Curtis, contact Laurel Grady, associate dean of student life and international student affairs.